fuse-box/fuse-box/docs/plugins/css/SassPlugin.md

 )
 ```

-In order to use Sass indented syntax set `indentedSyntax` option.
+In order to use Sass indented syntax set `indentedSyntax` option:

 ```js
 fuse.plugin(